openmindculture/wp_template_opinionated/README.md

 ⚠️ This template is NOT suitable for developing themes or plugins that pass the official WordPress review process!

+### TODO / Work in Progress

+Currently, this is still a Twenty-Twenty-Three child theme wihout many of the features and changes already mentioned in the documentation.

 ## Development Setup

 [wp_template_opionated](https://github.com/openmindculture/wp_template_opinionated)